sinaro/prs-training-uio/README.md

 ./plink --bfile 1000G_phase3_common_norel --exclude 1.dups --make-bed --out 1000G_phase3_common_norel.nodup
 ```
 * Clumping of SNPs <br/>
 You are recommended to write a bash script.
-For users running on HPC clusters, it is recommened to use a job scheduler (eg. Slurm).
+For users running on HPC clusters, it is recommended to use a job scheduler (eg. Slurm).

 ```bash
 # Example bash script to run on a personal device (create a file with Nano or Vim text editor called "clump.sh" and execute it with ./clump.sh):